uva-cs/dsa2/docs/syllabus.md

 - You have eight extensions that you can use throughout the semester -- these can be added or removed up to 4 days after the original due date using an automated system.
 Each extension will delay the onset of the late penalty by 4 days (96 hours)
 - We have a textbook, but it's available online for free through the UVA library: [Introduction to Algorithms](https://ebookcentral-proquest-com.proxy1.library.virginia.edu/lib/UVA/detail.action?docID=6925615), called "CLRS" after the intials of the authors.
 - If we mess up the grading on anything, there will be an opportunity to submit a regrade; this is typically limited to 7 days after the assignment or quiz was returned
-- Generative AI usage: you can use it for the problem sets, in limited circumstances for the programming assignments, and not at all for the quizzes.
+- Generative AI usage: you may not use it to generate solutions for the problem sets or programming assignments, but you are encouraged to use it to help study and prepare; you may not use it at all for the quizzes. <!--you can use it for the problem sets, in limited circumstances for the programming assignments, and not at all for the quizzes.-->
     - That being said, the material in this course is the primary content used in job interviews.
 If you just use generative AI, then you are not going to learn the material, which will tank you in your interviews.
 There is a reason that companies fly you out to their location for a full day interview -- it's to see what you really know.
 And they aren't going to let you use generative AI during those interviews.

 ## Logistics